docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 against a lower and upper boundary when the control loses focus.
 Text in EditNumber elements can be selected, copied, and pasted.

-#### NOTE
+!!! note
     This functionality was added in Photoshop 20.0 (CC 2019), and may not exist in other hosts.

 - Set the `text` property to assign the initial displayed number in the element, and read it to obtain the current number value, as entered or modified by the user.